- Title: How Bones Fossilize ... or Don't

 - Series: Smithsonian Science How webcasts, which are designed to connect natural history science and research to upper-elementary and middle-school students.

-Go behind-the-scenes to meet Paleontologist Kay Behrensmeyer, who specializes in the study of how things fossilize, or don’t.
+This video features Paleontologist Kay Behrensmeyer, who specializes in the study of how things fossilize, or don’t.
 Explore different specimens in one of the world’s largest fossil collections and discover the special set of conditions that shape how and when bones fossilize.
 Explore how studying modern bones, like those Kay studies in Kenya, can help scientists better understand ecosystems of the past, present, and future.

 - MS-LS4-1: Analyze and interpret data for patterns in the fossil record that document the existence, diversity, extinction, and change of life forms throughout the history of life on Earth under the assumption that natural laws operate today as in the past.

 - MS-LS4-2: Apply scientific ideas to construct an explanation for the anatomical similarities and differences among modern organisms and between modern and fossil organisms to infer evolutionary relationships.

 MS-ESS1 Earth's Place in the Universe

 - MS-ESS1-4: Construct a scientific explanation based on evidence from rock strata for how the geologic time scale is used to organize Earth's 4.6-billion-year-old history.

 MS-ESS2 Earth's Systems

 - MS-ESS2-2: Construct an explanation based on evidence for how geoscience processes have changed Earth's surface at varying time and spatial scales.